 When the overexcited generator (G) feeds the inductive load (motor M), the real and reactive power signs are as shown in the figure below.
-The connections in generator and motor terminals are identical (as in the terminal diagram of REM 543 on page 86).
-The power direction parameter (for example in function blocks UPOW\, OPOW\, MEPE7) is set to Reverse in the generator terminal and to Forward in the motor terminal.
+The connections in generator and motor terminals are identical (as in the terminal diagram of REM 543 on page 84).
+The power direction parameter (for example in function blocks UPOW, OPOW, MEPE7) is set to Reverse in the generator terminal and to Forward in the motor terminal.

-Fig. 5.2.5.-1 Definition of power direction in REM 54\
+Fig. 5.2.5.-1 Definition of power direction in REM 54

 5.2.6.
+Terminal connections

-Terminal connections All external circuits are connected to the terminal blocks on the rear panel.
+All external circuits are connected to the terminal blocks on the rear panel.
 Terminal block X1.1 for the measuring transformers consists of fixed screw terminals fastened to the energizing input module.
-Each terminal is dimensioned for one max. $6 \text{ mm}^2$ or two max.
-2.5 mm wires.
+Each terminal is dimensioned for one max.
+6 mm2 or two max.
+2.5 mm2 wires.

 ABB sensors (Rogowski coil or voltage divider) are connected to the connectors X2.1...X2.9.
 A special type of shielded twin BNC connector (type AMP 332225 or Amphenol 31-224) is used to improve reliability and protection against disturbances.
 The current and/or voltage sensor used must have a connector that is compatible with the machine terminal.
 If the machine terminal is ordered without sensor inputs, the sensor connectors X2.1...X2.9 are missing.
 Short-circuit connectors (1MRS120515) must be connected to unused sensor inputs.

+The RS-232 serial interface on the rear panel (connector X3.2) is used to connect REM 54 to the SPA, Modbus, Profibus or IEC 61850 bus.

+The SPA bus is connected through the RER 123 fibre-optic bus connection module.
+The Modbus can be connected through a RER 133 Bus Connection Module.
+Profibus is available through the SPA-ZC 302 Gateway and IEC 61850 is available through the SPA-ZC 400 Ethernet Adapter.For further information, about the external interface units, refer to the Technical Description of the module concerned.
+(See "Related documents" on page 8.)

-The serial interface RS-232 on the rear panel (connector X3.2) is used for connecting REM 54 to the SPA bus or the Modbus.
-The SPA bus is connected to the X3.2 via a connection module RER 123 and a cable with a 9-pin D-type subminiature female connector at both ends.
-The other end of the cable is screwed to the rear panel (X3.2) and the other end to the RER 123, which is screwed to the rear side of the relay by using a mounting plate.
-The cable and the plate are included in the delivery of the RER 123 (ordering number: 1MRS090715).
-The Modbus is connected to the X3.2 via a dedicated cable (see Table 5.2.1-11 on page 84) with a 9-pin D-type subminiature female connector and a third-party fully isolated RS-232/RS-485 converter.
-The other end of the cable is screwed to the rear panel (X3.2) and the other end to the RS-232/RS-485 converter, which is mounted to the DIN rail.
-The cable is included in the delivery of REM 543 with Modbus protocol.
-The serial interface RS-485 on the rear panel (connector X3.3) is used for connecting the machine terminal to the SPA bus or the LON bus.
-The SPA/LON bus is connected via the connection module type RER 103 fitted to the 9-pin D-type subminiature female connector and screwed to the rear panel.
+The RS-485 serial interface (connector X3.3) on the rear panel is used for connecting the machine terminal to the SPA bus or the LON bus.
+The SPA/LON bus is connected via the connection module RER 103 fitted to the 9-pin D-type subminiature female connector and screwed to the rear panel.

 The connectors X4.1...X7.2 are 18-pin detachable multi-pole connector strips with screw terminals.
 The male part of the multi-pole connector strips is fastened to the printed circuit boards.
 The female parts, including accessories, are delivered together with the machine terminal.
 The female connector part can be secured with fixing accessories and screws.
 One max.
-1.5 mm wire or two max.
-0.75 mm wires can be connected to one screw terminal.
+1.5 mm2 wire or two max.
+0.75 mm2 wires can be connected to one screw terminal.

 The digital inputs and outputs (contacts) of the machine terminal are connected to the multi-pole connectors X4.1...X7.2.
 The auxiliary power supply is connected to the terminals X4.1:1 (plus polarity) and X4.1:2 (minus polarity).
 When the RTD/ analog module is used, the inputs and outputs are connected to the terminals X6.1:1 and X6.1:2.
 The machine terminal self-supervision output IRF is linked to the terminals X4.1:3, X4.1:4 and X4.1:5.

 Protective earth is connected to the screw marked with the earth symbol.

 The connectors are designated according to the module slot in the REM 54 machine terminal.

+Technical Reference Manual, General ----------- ----------- --------- ---------

-Table 5.2.6-1 REM 54\ terminal connections
+Table 5.2.6-1 REM 54 terminal connections